Clark Graebner: Early life

-Graebner was born in Cleveland, Ohio, the only child of Paul Graebner, a doctor, and his wife, the former Janice Clark.
+Graebner was born in Cleveland, Ohio, the only child of Paul Graebner, a dentist, and his wife, the former Janice Clark.
 Paul had been a moderately successful youth player.
 Clark won the state high-school tennis championship three times.
 He graduated from Northwestern University, where he joined the Delta Upsilon fraternity.

 In 1964 he married rising American tennis player Carole Caldwell.
 They had two children, a daughter, Cameron, and a son, Clark.
 The couple separated in 1974 and eventually divorced.
 In 1975, Graebner married Patti Morgan.
 Caldwell died of cancer in New York City on November 19, 2008.